-Why did Umar have to confess when he was forgiven?
-It shows he was guilty, else who wants to remind others of one’s failures that too after assuming ‘caliphate’ on the pretext of superiority over Ansar and Imam Ali Ibn Abi Talib (a.s.).
-Umar knew till the time Imam Ali Ibn Abi Talib (a.s.), who never fled the battles, was in his midst, he – Umar – would never truly forget his past.
+Why did he have to confess when he was forgiven?
+It shows he was guilty, else who wants to remind others of one’s failures that too after assuming ‘caliphate’ on the pretext of superiority over Ansar and Imam Ali Ibn Abi Talib (a.s.)!

-From the repeated misdeeds of the companions, it is clear that the Prophet (s.a.w.a.) did not take them back as an affirmation of their correct Islam or certainty of Paradise.
-He let them attend his assemblies out of a moral imperative, raised as he (s.a.w.a.) on the highest ethics (خُلُقٍ عَظِيمٍ).
+First – from the repeated misdeeds of the companions and escaping from numerous battles, clearly the Prophet (s.a.w.a.) did not take them back as an affirmation of their correct Islam or certainty of Paradise.
+He let them attend his assemblies out of a moral imperative, raised as he (s.a.w.a.) was on the highest ethics.